mikependon/RepoDB/Docs/_build/html/_sources/pages/introduction.rst.txt

 Goal
 ----

-To be the fastest and easiest-to-use ORM library for .NET.
+To be the fastest and most efficient ORM library for .NET.

 Vision
 ------

-Coding flexibility speeds up the delivery and by writing less and fluent-code improves maintainability and performance.
+Coding flexibility speeds up the delivery and by writing less and fluent-code improves maintainability, efficiency and performance.

 Links
 --------